AlAliMazen/Clean-Energy/README.md

 ### While Development

-  - While coding the website I mainly used Google Chrome version: Version 120.0.6099.216 (Official Build) (arm64) along with its amazing Development tools which helps debugging and styling every single elements
+  - While coding the website I mainly used Google Chrome Version 120.0.6099.216 (Official Build) (arm64) along with its amazing Development tools which helps debugging and styling every single elements

   - I tested the online version deployed on gitHub on different web browser including the following :